roman-kashitsyn/managing_progects_with_GNUmake_ru/README.md

 =====
 At the moment the build is possible only on UNIX systems.
 To build the book you need to have latex and mpost.
-If you have Latex Live distributive installed, just execute `make' in project directory.
-To get more help regarding project build execute `make help'.
+If you have Latex Live distributive installed, just execute `make` in project directory.
+To get more help regarding project build execute `make help`.

 If you want to build the book on Windows very much, you can do it manually.
 Of course, you still have to install latex.
 All you need is to:
-1. process all the figures from `figures' directory with metapost processor (mpost);
+1. process all the figures from ``figures`` directory with metapost processor (mpost);
 2. rename processed files from <name>.1 to <name>.eps;
 3. build main.tex file with pdflatex.